tdeekens/flopflip/readme.md

 It takes the `props`:

 - The `clientSideId` is your LaunchDarkly ID.
 - The `user` object needs at least a `key` attribute.
-An anonymous `key` will be generated using `uuid4` when nothing is specified.
+An anonymous `key` will be generated using a `uuid` when nothing is specified.
 The user object can contain additional data.
+- The `shouldInitialize` function can be used to defer the flag subscription setup towards LaunchDarkly (via their SDK).
+This might be helpful for cases in which you want to wait for the `key` to be present within your root component and you do not want `flopflip` to generate a `uuid` for you automatically.
+This callback is invoked everytime `ConfigureFlopFlip` receives new props

 ```js
 import { createStore, compose, applyMiddleware } from 'redux';